Jules Jacot-Guillarmod: Himalaya expeditions

 Members of the 1902 K2 Expedition.
 Jacot-Guillarmod is on the left, in the front row.

 In 1902, Jacot-Guillarmod participated as a doctor in the expedition organised by the Englishman Oscar Eckenstein to try the ascent of the K2 in the Karakoram.
 The other members are two Englishmen including Aleister Crowley and two Austrians.
 After landing in Bombay on 21 March 1902, the group crossed India to Askoley, following the maps drawn ten years earlier by William Martin Conway up to Concordia Square on the Baltoro glacier; they were accompanied by a column of 150 porters.
 From there, the group climbed up to the foot of K2, an area never reached before, but remained stuck for almost two months at base camp at an altitude of 5,700 metres due to bad weather.
 Jules Jacot-Guillarmod had symptoms of altitude sickness.
 However, he did not make the connection between altitude and these symptoms.
 On 10 July 1902 he explored the Northeast ridge of the K2 with one of the Austrians and reached an altitude of 6,700 metres, the highest point of the expedition.
 The weather conditions deteriorated the following days and one of the climbers suffered from high altitude pulmonary edema.
 The travellers returned across eastern India, where they stayed for seven months.
 Jacot-Guillarmod brought home from this expedition nearly a thousand stereoscopic photographs revealing regions little or not at all known at the time.

 Two years later, Jacot-Guillarmod himself organized an expedition, this time to the Nepalese and 8585m high Kangchenjunga near Everest.
 His expedition consisted of two Swiss men and Aleister Crowley, whom he met during the K2 expedition in 1902.
 For the organisation of the expedition in Darjeeling, they called upon an Italian hotelier who knew the local language.
 From Darjeeling, the group advanced on the border between Sikkim and Nepal.

 After climbing through the Yalung Chu valley, the summit is surrounded by a very steep glacier, now known as The Bottleneck.
-Three Nepalese carriers and a Swiss participant lose their lives, falling into a crevasse at an altitude of 6,500 metres.
+Three Nepalese carriers and a Swiss participant lost their lives, falling into a crevasse at an altitude of 6,500 metres.
 The expedition was subsequently abandoned, and the return journey through the Sikkim mountains was made without Crowley, who fled after the avalanche with the remainder of the money Jacot-Guillarmod had provided for the expedition.
 Jacot-Guillarmod later recovered this money by blackmailing Crowley, threatening to publicly disclose some of his pornographic poetry.